 “Combines Western high-tech with earthy African roots in perfect calibration” (The MET)

 Doueh has that same trademark intensity.
-The group from Dakhla, a city in the Western Sahara, has a powerful sound, mixing the traditional Hassani repertory (of Yemeni Arabi origin) with pop, folk, and the blues.
+The group from Dakhla, a city in the Western Sahara of Morocco, has a powerful sound, mixing the traditional Hassani repertory (of Yemeni Arabi origin) with pop, folk, and the blues.
 Doueh recently released Dakhla Sahara Session, an album it recorded with the French underground garage-rock band Cheveu.
 An interesting mix with an astonishing result, “a sound clash between two worlds that are light years away from each other in the music galaxy”, an extraordinary tension between trance and contemplation.

 “An electric guitarist who uses Western tonality as well as more traditional modes, he creates a sound that cuts through the mass of voices and drums around him" (The New York Times - 2007)

 Afriquya vzw is a multicultural movement aiming to unite different cultures and generations through music.
 The combination of traditional music and electronic beats make sure that everybody feels the need to dance!
 Afriquya also works closely with a small selection of local charity organisations which receive 20% of all yearly profits.French Afriquya is coming to Bozar to bring a series of afterparties for a selected number of world concerts.
 Each event will have a specific theme in line with the concert and will bring along different experiences and artforms.